hudsonrio/hudsonrio.github.io/_posts/2016-7-22-Why Data Science?.md

 * I did not take a computer science class in college, was deeply unfamiliar with the industry jargon, and did not have a good mental model of how different languages work together, or what exactly a given coder was responsible for.

-* I realized, however, that I had some skills that few coders had that could set me apart: I was familiar (at a high-level) with frequentist and bayesian statistical approaches, I had project management experience, and knew how these skills fit into a start-up.
+* I realized, however, that I had some skills that few coders had that could set me apart: I was familiar with frequentist and bayesian statistical approaches owing to my time in college as a Statistics TA, I had project management experience, and I knew how these skills fit into the context of a start-up.

 * While I avoided computer science in high school and college, I realized that it was not a lack of intellect or aptitude that kept me away from coding, but because of how I defined myself: I had a self-conception as a qualitative writer who leaned on quantitative elements to prove a point, but I did not permit myself to explore the power of programming as an intellectual path.
 I realized I had dismissed "computer science" or "coding" just because many elements I associated with computer science (such as front-end development or mobile app development) did not fit my interests.